harplife/zettelkasten/math/precalculus/Chapter 2/7_Combining_Functions.md

 > Let $f$ and $g$ be functions with domains $A$ and $B$.
 The domain of the new function is $A \cap B$.

+## Composition of Functions

+Beyond simple arithmetic, functions can be combined by feeding one function into another - which is called <mark class="hltr-trippy">Composition of Functions</mark>.
+It looks like this :

+$$

+$$